-- 1. The apprentice must complete his/her initial probationary period in order to be eligible to file a complaint.
-296-05-316(22) - 2.
-Complaints involving matters covered by a collective bargaining agreement are not subject to the complaint procedures in this section. - 3.
-Complaints regarding non-disciplinary matters must be filed with the program sponsor within 30 calendar days from the date of the last occurrence.
-Complaints must be in writing. - 4.
-If the apprentice disagrees with the resolution of the complaint or wishes to contest the outcome of a disciplinary action by the program sponsor, the apprentice must file a written request for reconsideration with the program sponsor within 30 calendar days from the date the apprentice received written notice of action by the program sponsor. - 5.
-The program sponsor must reply, in writing, to the request for reconsideration within 30 calendar days from the date the program sponsor receives the request.
+- 5. The program sponsor must reply, in writing, to the request for reconsideration within 30 calendar days from the date the program sponsor receives the request.
 The program sponsor must send a copy of the written reply to the apprentice within the 30 calendar days. - 6.
-If the apprentice disagrees with the program sponsor's decision, the apprentice may file an appeal with the Apprenticeship Program, (WAC 296-05-009).
+If the apprentice disagrees with the program sponsor's decision, the apprentice may file an appeal with the Apprenticeship Program, (WAC 296-05-105).
 If the apprentice does not timely file an appeal, the decision of the program sponsor is final after 30 calendar days from the date the program sponsor mails the decision to the apprentice.
-See section "D" below.

-D. Apprentice Complaint Review/Appeals Procedures:

-- 1. If the apprentice disagrees with the program sponsor's decision, the apprentice must submit a written appeal to L&I's apprenticeship section within 30 calendar days from the date the decision is mailed by the program sponsor.
+See section "D" below. - D. Apprentice Complaint Review/Appeals Procedures: - 1.
+If the apprentice disagrees with the program sponsor's decision, the apprentice must submit a written appeal to L&I's apprenticeship section within 30 calendar days from the date the decision is mailed by the program sponsor.
 Appeals must describe the subject matter in detail and include a copy of the program sponsor's decision. - 2.
 The L&I apprenticeship section will complete its investigation within 30 business days from the date the appeal is received and attempt to resolve the matter. - 3.
 If the Apprenticeship section is unable to resolve the matter within 30 business days, the Apprenticeship section issues a written decision resolving the appeal. - 4.
 If the apprentice or sponsor is dissatisfied with L&I's decision, either party may request the WSATC review the decision.
 Requests for review to the WSATC must be in writing.
 Requests for review must be filed within 30 calendar days from the date the decision is mailed to the parties. - 5.
 The WSATC will conduct an informal hearing to consider the request for review. - 6.
 The WSATC will issue a written decision resolving the request for review.
 All parties will receive a copy of the WSATC's written decision.